Mad Season (band)

-Mad Season were an American rock supergroup formed in 1994 as a side project of members of other bands in the Seattle grunge scene.
+Mad Season was an American rock supergroup formed in 1994 as a side project of members of other bands in the Seattle grunge scene.
 The band's principal members included guitarist Mike McCready of Pearl Jam, lead singer Layne Staley of Alice in Chains, drummer Barrett Martin of Screaming Trees, and bassist John Baker Saunders.
 Mad Season released only one album, Above, in March 1995.
 Its first single, "River of Deceit", was a radio success, and Above was certified a gold record by the RIAA in June.

 The band went on a semi-permanent hiatus in 1996 due to the band members' conflicting schedules and Staley's problems with substance abuse.
-Attempts were made in the late 1990s to revive the group without Staley, and material for a follow-up release to Above had been worked on; however, the band dissolved following the death of bassist John Baker Saunders in 1999 from a drug overdose.
-Staley also died of a drug overdose three years later.
+Attempts were made in the late 1990s to revive the group with Screaming Trees frontman Mark Lanegan instead of Staley, and material for a follow-up release to Above had been worked on.
+The band permanently dissolved in 1999 following the death of bassist John Baker Saunders from a drug overdose.
+Staley would also die from an overdose three years later.
 Martin and McCready have since made two short partial reunions, one in 2012 and one from 2014 to 2015.
 A special edition box set containing a remastered edition of Above and various unreleased material was released in March 2013.
-Mark Lanegan – who contributed vocals to Above (as well as lyrics to one of its tracks "Long Gone Day"), and had temporarily replaced Staley during the late 1990s – died on February 22, 2022.